spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 Checking Input Data
 ===================

-Let's have a look how the input data looks like.
+Let's have a look at what the input data looks like.
 Click the Input data Data Connection to select it and to see its properties.

 Data Connection items introduce external data to the workflow